 Having a Youth Advisory Board can be a great resource for your organization!
-Youth provide new, exciting ideas that can take your programs and activities to the next level.
-We are so fortunate to have an incredible group of high school students who volunteer their time to provide input into various aspects of our programming and to conduct substance abuse prevention projects.
-Additionally, it is an honor to help them develop leadership skills that will benefit them at school and in their future careers.
+Youth provide new, exciting ideas to take your programs and activities to the next level.
+We are so fortunate to have an incredible group of high school students who volunteer their time to provide input into various aspects of our programming and conduct substance abuse prevention projects.
+Additionally, it is an honor to partner with them as they develop leadership skills that will benefit them at school, at work and in life.

-As our Youth Advisory Board has been operating for well over a decade, we know that creating a successful Board takes time.
-Here are five strategies to help you run an effective Youth Advisory Board within your organization:
+As our Youth Advisory Board has been operating for over two decades, we know that creating a successful Board takes time.
+Here are five strategies to help you get an effective Youth Advisory Board started within your organization:

 - Incorporate Youth Voice: